-Had you asked the question around 120 years ago, and the answer would have been different, but today the answer to the question are rabbits rodents is no, they aren’t rodents!
+Had you asked the question around 120 years ago, the answer would have been different, but today the answer to the question are rabbits rodents is no, they aren’t rodents!

 Despite many similarities to rodents, the rabbit is a different animal classification altogether.
 They do both make great pets!

 Both are part of the mammal group of animals, but rabbits, such as the cottontail rabbits of North America, are Lagomorphs, and not of the order Rodentia.

 What makes a rodent A rodent?

 Rodents (order Rodentia) make up many of the wider species group of mammals.
 Almost half of the mammal family are rodents.